 As a significant portion of the population, renters need housing options that are protected against the risks impacting Puerto Rico to the greatest extent possible.
-Based upon the risks identified in the Risk Assessment in the Action Plan, specifically for housing structures, PRDOH has determined that the Low-Income Housing Tax Credits - Mitigation (LIHTC-MIT) program will prioritize mitigating risks presented by flooding and landslides.
+Based upon the risks identified in the Risk Assessment in the Action Plan, specifically for housing structures, PRDOH has determined that the LIHTC-MIT program will prioritize mitigating risks presented by flooding and landslides.
 These risks can be mitigated through strategic site selection, as risk severity is based heavily on geographic characteristics, unlike other risks which are either associated with exceptional natural events or are less site-specific across Puerto Rico.
 Any assisted housing development, however, must still incorporate building standards and methods which mitigate other risks that threaten structures in Puerto Rico as identified in the Action Plan.

-Therefore, the LIHTC-MIT program will provide approximately \$100 million to help finance developments that mitigate risks for rental housing through the following:
+Therefore, the LIHTC-MIT program will provide approximately \$83.8 million4 to help finance developments that mitigate risks for rental housing through the following: